MeganTran6023/VanDerVaartLab.MT/README.md

 * Idea: want to work on finishing loop_rmsd_analysis_test to efficiently run rmsd_analysis_test.sh and rmsd_analysis_test_minor.sh for every sequence and use the respective vac files.
 ------------
+* Next steps:
-*Next steps: See if DNA can relax using xmgrace.
+    * See if DNA can relax using xmgrace.
 Turn .txt to .pngs
+    * Get average RMSD of each sequence
+    * Get average RMSD of ALL sequences combined + median
+    * Make bar graph/ histogram of RMSD values